Investigation and Accountability Framework

 Limited Consequences

-Only camera serial number revealed.
+Only Transaction ID is posted to Public Revocation List.
+Manufacturers handle device blacklisting internally by referencing the PRL against their own logs.
+Foundation and Coalition never see camera serial numbers.
 Historical images remain authenticated—blacklist blocks future submissions only.
-Successful appeals completely remove blacklist (no "reversed" notation).
+Successful appeals completely remove Transaction ID from PRL (no "reversed" notation).

 Transparency & Sunset